Chris-Manna/Genre-Classifier/README.md

 - Scrubbing the data took two days.
 Tools used: NLTK, REGEX, various tokenization techniques, imported libraries to remove stopwords.

+#Feature Engineering
-We did feature engineering to find the root of each word using a process called stemmatizing and lemmatizing on the words. https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html Stemming usually refers to a crude heuristic process that chops off the ends of words in the hope of achieving this goal correctly most of the time, and often includes the removal of derivational affixes.
+To find the root of each word use the process called stemmatizing and lemmatizing on the words. https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html Stemming usually refers to a crude heuristic process that chops off the ends of words in the hope of achieving this goal correctly most of the time, and often includes the removal of derivational affixes.
 Lemmatization usually refers to doing things properly with the use of a vocabulary and morphological analysis of words, normally aiming to remove inflectional endings only and to return the base or dictionary form of a word, which is known as the lemma.

-After we cleaned the dataset, we appended each word back to the Pandas DataFrame as their own column.
+After we cleaned the dataset, we appended each word back to the Pandas DataFrame as their own feature.
 We checked for non-values and dropped songs with non-English words or songs that didn’t contain any lyrics.

-At this point, our Pandas Dataframe had 200,000 columns with 30,000 features.
+At this point, our Pandas Dataframe had 200,000 rows with 30,000 features.
 []()

-We chose to select eight genres: Rock, Pop, Hip Hop, Metal, Country, Jazz, Electronic, R&B.
+We chose to select eight distinct genres: Rock, Pop, Hip Hop, Metal, Country, Jazz, Electronic, R&B.
 These genres are the target classes that we are trying to predict for each song.

 Because the distribution between genres was uneven, we decided to randomly select 900 songs per genre giving us a total number of 900 songs * 8 genres = 7200 songs (rows).
 _____________________________________________
 Part 2: Multiclass Classification  —  Predicting Genre

-In this section, we are going to use the features and rows we have to connect each input’s relationship to the output.
-We use the models.
+In this section, we use the features and rows we have to connect each input’s relationship to the output.
 Model Optimization: Choosing models

-We wanted to see how five basic models, Multinomial Naive Bayes, Random Forest, AdaBoost, Gradient Boost, K-Nearest Neighbors, with both stemmatized and lemmatized words compare score results and pick lemmatizing over stemmatizing in our five models for future model optimization.
+We wanted to see how five basic models, Multinomial Naive Bayes, Random Forest, AdaBoost, Gradient Boost, K-Nearest Neighbors, would work with both stemmatized and lemmatized words compare score results and pick lemmatizing over stemmatizing in our five models for future model optimization.
 The chart below shows our results:

 ![](https://github.com/Botafogo1894/Project3/blob/master/basic%205%20models.png)

-We chose to go with lemmatized words over stemmatized words because every model consistently performed at least 1% better.
+We chose to go with lemmatized words over stemmatized words because, as seen in the charts, every model consistently performed at least 1% better.

 We decided to go with the top three models, Multinomial Naive Bayes, Gradient Boost, and Random Forest, for further model optimization.